-- Safety minimums include requirements for adequate smoke and carbon monoxide detectors; fire extinguishers; adequate egress; well-maintained fireplaces, electrical outlets/systems, hot tubs, deck railings, etc. Additional minimums may be proposed for occupancies over 10 during discretionary permit review processes. - Areas proposed for sleeping purposes have specific safety feature requirements based in existing, adopted codes. - Defensible space inspection will be required and conducted by the applicable fire agency. - Basic structure safety inspection must be passed prior to issuance of an STR permit and annually thereafter; to be conducted by Washoe County building inspectors, with the exception that items such as sprinkler or fire alarm systems (if applicable) would be inspected by fire staff.
+- Safety minimums include requirements for adequate smoke and carbon monoxide detectors; fire extinguishers; adequate egress; well-maintained fireplaces, electrical outlets/systems, hot tubs, deck railings, etc. Additional minimums may be proposed for occupancies over 10 during discretionary permit review processes. - Areas proposed for sleeping purposes have specific safety feature requirements based in existing, adopted codes. - In Extreme and High Fire Rating zones (as determined by the International Wildland Urban Interface code), a defensible space inspection will be required and conducted by the applicable fire agency. - Basic structure safety inspection must be passed prior to issuance of an STR permit, to be conducted by Washoe County building inspectors, with the exception that items such as sprinkler or fire alarm systems (if applicable) would be inspected by fire staff.